10 farms for strawberry picking near Toronto

 Here are some farms to go strawberry picking near Toronto.

 Just an hour drive from Toronto, this farm has a great selection of strawberries to pick.
 The farm is open 8 a.m. to 6 p.m. daily with last admission at 5 p.m.
-This year fruit is sold by the basket and not by the weight in an effort to reduce lines and limit points of contact.
+Baskets will be provided, and fruit will be sold by the basket and not by the weight in an effort to reduce lines and limit points of contact.

 Head to the fields for strawberry picking at this Caledon farm seven days a week.
-They're open Monday to Friday 7 a.m. to 7 p.m. and Saturday to Sunday 7:30 a.m. to 3:30 p.m.
+They're open Monday to Friday 7 a.m. to 7 p.m. and Saturday to Sunday 7:00 a.m. to 3:00 p.m.
 This year, baskets will be provided at the entrance and all fruit is paid for prior to entering.
+No reservations are necessary, as they operate on a first-come, first-serve basis.
+All guests are required to wear a face mask.

 At this farm, market and bakery on Ninth Line in Markham, you can pick your own berries by making an online reservation.
-Picking is allowed between 8:30 a.m. to 8 p.m.
-Monday to Thursday and 7 a.m. to 7 p.m.
-Friday to Saturday.
+Picking is allowed between 8:30 a.m. to 6 p.m.
+Monday to Thursday, 7 a.m. to 6 p.m. on Friday, and 7 a.m to 5 p.m Saturday.
 Your reservation price includes a new basket for you to fill with strawberries to take home.
+Monday to Thursday 7:00 am to 8:30 am is reserved for seniors.

 Pick your own strawberries is the big draw at this family farm in Uxbridge.
+An online COVID-19 screening questionnaire must be comepleted before your visit.
 To minimize touch points baskets must purchased before entering the patch.
 The price is based on the cost of a full basket.

 This Markham farm opens to the public annually at the beginning of strawberry season.
+Their hours are weekdays from 9 a.m to 6 p.m with entry to the field open until 5:15 p.m, and weekends from 9 a.m to 5 p.m with the field remaining open until 4:15 p.m.
 This year they've reopened with a number of COVID-19 procedures in place including asking pickers to wear masks and limiting time to about an hour.

 Nestled southeast of the Niagara Escarpment, this Milton farm boasts 35 acres of strawberry fields.
 No pre-booking is required for PYO, walk-ins only and admission is paid upon entry.